teviet/lofasmio/README.md

 Synopsis
 --------

-<INCLUDE> PROVIDES - lists the programs and functions provided by `lofasmio`
+<INCLUDE> PROVIDES.md - lists the programs and functions provided by `lofasmio`

 Description
 -----------